As a high school senior, Quinn Sobiezczanski ’19 was searching for a small college with an emphasis on community.

 “Being a student athlete also helped me understand how much of a grind working in sports is,” Sobiezczanski said.
 “You have to be okay with putting in extra work as well as balancing everything that is on your plate.”

-Off the field, Sobiezczanski was a sports studies major with a minor in business.
-The curriculum within the sports studies major at John Carroll allowed her to explore many different avenues and topics within sports.
+Off the field, Sobiezczanski was a sports leadership major with a minor in business.
+The curriculum within the sports leadership major at John Carroll allowed her to explore many different avenues and topics within sports.

 As a rising junior, Sobiezczanski spent her summer working as an intern with CYO of Toledo in their athletics department.
 As a senior, she was an intern for the Toledo Mud Hens, where she was exposed to customer service and was better able to understand the importance of good leadership and management.